efchatz/WPAxFuzz/README.md

 ```
     Fuzz management frames
 ```
-STEP5: Input the frequency band that the targeted AP transmites on.
-The tool is responsible to automatically detect and set the right channel for the injecting interface, namely the same with the AP.
-STEP4: After the injecting interface initialization that is being held automatically, pick one of the following modes:
+STEP4: Pick one of the following modes:
 ```
     Standard: All the frame fields, including the ones being produced with ``Blab'',
     carry a value length that abides by the 802.11 standard.
 This way, the frame will not risk